-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due and arises through the excess of financial obligations over financial assets due at any point in time.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due and arises through the excess of financial obligations due over financial assets at any point in time.
+Remittances from the PRC to overseas may be subject to delay or withholding taxes.
 Financing may be required in relation to any future exploration work and to fund any current working capital deficiency.
 (See Section 6.1).